Benchmarks

 TrailBase & PocketBase Utilization

 The graph shows the CPU utilization and memory consumption (RSS) of both PocketBase and TrailBase.
 Squinting, they look fairly similar apart from TrailBase finishing earlier.
-They load roughly 3 and 4 CPUs, respectively.
-PocketBase’s CPU consumption being slightly more variable 6.
+They load roughly 4 to 5 CPUs, with PocketBase’s utilization being more variable 6.

-In terms of memory consumption, they’re also both fairly similar consuming between 100MB and 120MB making them suitable for a tiny VPS or a toaster.
-Though, when TrailBase finished, it had not yet saturated.
+In terms of memory consumption, they’re also both fairly similar consuming between 120MB and 150MB making them suitable for a tiny VPS or a toaster.
 Note that RSS is not an accurate measure of how much memory a process needs but rather how much memory has been allocated from the OS.
-Allocators will typically retrieve large chunks of memory and occasionally return memory based on consumption, fragmentation and strategy.
-This is also why TrailBase’s allocated memory doesn’t drop after the load goes away.
-TrailBase currently uses Mimalloc, which holds on to memory at idle.
+Allocators will typically retrieve large chunks of memory and only occasionally return memory based on usage, fragmentation and strategy.
+This is also why the allocated memory doesn’t drop after the load goes away.
 Independently, fragmentation is a problem where a garbage-collector running compactions can help.

 Now shifting to SupaBase, things get a bit more involved due to its layered architecture including a dozen separate services providing various functionality: